Course Catalog 2024-2025

 SOC 101 Introduction to Sociology (4 Credits)

 Perspectives on society, culture and social interaction.
 Topics may include the self, emotions, culture, community, class, race and ethnicity, family, gender and economy.
-Priority given to first years and sophomores.
+Restrictions: first-years and sophomores only.
 Open to juniors and seniors with permission of the course director.
 Enrollment limited to 30. {S}

 Fall, Spring